imran-hassan/test/complete.md

 ##3.3 User workflow impact

 Contrail GUI allows the user define a new route origin with multiple options.
-User can click advanced options in Create to view the BGP Origin field.
+User can click advanced options in "Create" to view the BGP Origin Field.
 It has three options: IGP, EGP or INCOMPLETE to be selected by the user.
-If user want to override the value, user check the Origin override check box.
+If user wants to override the value, user can select/check the "Origin Override" check box.

 ##3.4 UI changes